 They are also low in sugar so they are useful when starting a raw food diet since the body cannot handle sugar until it is completely clean.

 If your goal is to increase your consumption of fruits, start with green smoothies to make your body more alkaline, get used to fiber and eliminate the level of fat in the blood.
 Eat a large plate of seaweed, green salads, and green smoothies daily to avoid being that 99% part of the population that is mineral deficient.

 For peripheral neuropathy, signs and symptoms can also include the inability to determine joint position of the extremities and/or extreme sensitivity to touch by the arms and legs.
-Cranial neuropathy can evolve one or more of the 12 cranial nerves; the general symptoms of neuropathy may localize mainly to the face and eyes; however, other cranial nerves may show similar symptoms.
+Cranial neuropathy can evolve one or more of the 12 cranial nerves; the general of neuropathy may localize mainly to the face and eyes; however, other cranial nerves may show similar symptoms.
 For autonomic neuropathy, because autonomic nerves control the function organs and glands, they usually produce many different symptoms and signs, depending upon what organs or glands are involved.